omajul85/CV/README.md

 - I have implemented different applications for digital treatment of images and sound that helped me to learn programming in different languages such as C/C++, MATLAB, Python and Java.
 I also gained a greater understanding of the mathematical methods for signal processing.
 - Understanding of codecs H.264.
 - H.264 file parsing for extraction of statistics for the accommodation of the bit stream video watermarking system.
 (Done in C++).
-- Understanding of multiplatform delivery technologies (mobile, desktop, OTT devices).
+- Understanding of multi-platform delivery technologies (mobile, desktop, OTT devices).
 - Development of two Plug­ins (SeamCarving and Denoising) for the [TuttleOFX](https://sites.google.com/site/tuttleofx/) library and tested in the compositing software Nuke.

 #### Other skills